 Under the No-Build Alternative, impacts to transportation from construction or operation of OMF South would not occur.
-However, for the purposes of this Final EIS, the No-Build Alternative assumes that, by the design year 2042, all planned Sound Transit 3 projects, including FWLE and the Tacoma Dome Link Extension (TDLE; currently under environmental review), are built along with the other public and private projects planned within the study area.
-The proposed alignment for the TDLE mainline track overlaps with the OMF South Preferred and South 344th Street alternatives.
-If TDLE is constructed as proposed, the mainline track associated with these alternatives would be built later in time.
+However, for the purposes of this Draft EIS, the No-Build Alternative assumes that by the design year 2042 all planned Sound Transit 3 projects, including FWLE and TDLE, are built along with the other public and private projects planned within the study area.
+Without OMF South, TDLE would construct the mainline track associated with the Preferred and South 344th Street alternatives later in time.
 Impacts associated with construction of the mainline track are addressed within the build alternatives impacts discussion below.
 All other TDLE-related impacts are addressed in Chapter 4 Cumulative Impacts.